 - A. General: Except for items or materials indicated to be reused, reinstalled, or otherwise indicated to remain Owner's property, remove demolished materials from Project site and legally dispose of them in an EPA-approved landfill. - 1.
 Do not allow demolished materials to accumulate on-site. - 2.
 Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas. - 3.
 Remove debris from elevated portions of building by chute, hoist, or other device that will convey debris to grade level in a controlled descent. - 4.
 Comply with requirements specified in Division 01 Section "Construction Waste Management and Disposal." - B. Burning: Do not burn demolished materials. - C. Disposal: Transport demolished materials off Owner's property and legally dispose of them.

 3.9 CLEANING

 A. Clean adjacent structures and improvements of dust, dirt, and debris caused by building demolition operations.
-Return adjacent areas to condition existing before building demolition operations began including but not limited to roof structure and window systems.
+Return adjacent areas to condition existing before building demolition operations began.